 The selection committee will prepare a ranking list of applicants.
 Please note that the committee will strive for a reasonable gender and nationality balance concerning trainee participation.
-15 best applicants will be notified of the acceptance before 5 December 2021 and they will be given one week to confirm their intention to participate.
+Best applicants will be notified of the acceptance by 10 April 2022 and they will be given one week to confirm their intention to participate.
 If an applicant declines or fails to confirm, their places will be allocated to the next candidate on the list.
+The overall number of participants in the school will be of about 15 trainees.